Harkirat19/The-Pisslin-Guide/README.md

 **Commuters:** Daily travelers looking for restrooms during their journey.

 ## WHAT problem will the app help the users to solve?
-(Describe various use cases)
 Finding toilets near where the user is located, that fits their preferences can be hard.
-- We will provide locations of the nearest restrooms for people who need immediate to go to the toilet.
+- The app will provide locations of the nearest restrooms for people who need immediate to go to the toilet.
-- We will allow users to rate and review restrooms so others can choose the cleanest and safest options for their preferences.
+- It will allow users to rate and review restrooms so others can choose the cleanest and safest options for their preferences.
 - Helping users find restrooms that are accessible to people with disabilities who cant use every toilet.

 ## HOW are users solving the problem now?
-(Without your app)
+(Without this app)
 Without Pisslin, users often rely on several less efficient methods to find restrooms:

 - Tourist might ask locals for nearby toilets
 - People be checking Google maps or other navigation apps
 - Social Media and Forums: Some people seek recommendations on social media platforms, which can be unreliable and out of date

-## HOW can the users solve the problem with your app?
+## HOW can the users solve the problem with this app?
 In an ideal world where everybody uses the Pisslin' Guide, nobody is uncomfortable going to and talking about precious bathroom time.

 - Users can quickly locate the nearest restrooms on a map.